colonyengine/colony/README.md

 This system is not yet available to be installed automatically with Quicklisp.

-NOTE: cl-opengl has a feature in it to work around an INTEL GPU bug that causes a severe performance problem in most cases where people aren't using the buggy intel driver.
-While you aren't required to perform the actions in this note if you do the performance of V will be much better.
-V disables this feature in V's asd file.
-However, if there are cl-opengl fasls which have been pre-cached, they need to be recompiled.
-So, first recursively remove ~/.cache/common-lisp/* or wherever you store your fasls.
-Then ensure that V is _FIRST_ in any :depends-on line for your V projects.
-Then, load a V project as the first thing you do with in a REPL with the removed fasls and cl-opengl will be required by V's asd which will turn off the feature.
-If you try and load something other than V that requires cl-opengl, then the feature won't be turned off and the performance problem will still happen. cl-opengl will probably be fixed to change this behavior in a future commit, but until then this is a fix for a performance problem.
+NOTE: `cl-opengl` has a feature in it to work around an Intel GPU bug that causes a severe performance problem in most cases where people aren't using the buggy Intel driver.
+While you aren't required to perform the actions in this note, if you do, Virality's performance will be much better.
+Virality disables this feature in Virality's ASD file.
+However, if there are `cl-opengl` FASLs which have been pre-cached, they need to be recompiled.
+So, first recursively remove `~/.cache/common-lisp/*` or wherever you store your FASLs.
+Then, ensure that Virality is _FIRST_ in any `:depends-on` line for your Virality projects.
+Then, load a Virality project as the first thing you do with in a REPL with the removed FASLs, so that `cl-opengl` is required by Virality's ASD, which will turn off the feature.
+If you try and load something other than Virality that requires `cl-opengl`, then the feature won't be turned off and the performance problem will still happen. `cl-opengl` will probably be fixed to change this behavior in a future commit, but until then this is a fix for a performance problem.